Giant Cell Tumor

 Key points about giant cell tumors

-- A giant cell tumor is a rare, aggressive, noncancer tumor.
+- A giant cell tumor is a rare, aggressive, noncancerous tumor.
 It often grows near a joint at the end of the bone.
 Most occur in the long bones of the legs and arms.

-- They most often occur in young adults when skeletal bone growth is complete
+- They most often occur in adults between ages 20 and 40, when skeletal bone growth is complete.

 - Symptoms may include joint pain, swelling, and limited movement.